 For some, this is a dream of a lifetime.
 They plan the perfect route with landmarks and select the best time of the year to get the most out of each location.
 Some invest regular weekly time intro prepping a playlist.
 They continue collecting a road trip playlist for years, picking the best songs.
-Often it starts as a weekend off-the-path playlist, but then it becomes so long that it deserves more than that.
-Not just a weekend trip but a whole adventure across the country.
+Often it starts as a weekend off-the-beaten-path singles, but then it becomes so long that it deserves more than that.

 If this has been your dream for years, make sure you get the best preparation.
 If you are still considering it, read on.
 Here’s why we would hit the road right away:

 Driving across the US

 If you travel across the country, you might as well be shocked by the differences you’ll notice from one region to the other.
 The Northwest is well-known for its hip and upbeat lifestyle full of technological visionaries and coffee-sipping entrepreneurs.
 If you go just a little south, you are already in a world of sombreros and quesadillas.